 Lastly, the process is also used in the metallization of ceramic surfaces for joining ceramics to other metals by a process called Vacuum Active Metal Brazing.

 Key Advantages & Benefits

-Our vacuum brazing services offer a clean process that removes nasty oxides and prevents undesirable reactions that yield high-quality braze-joints.
-It is a process highly sought after by the semiconductor, medical, aerospace industries because it can hold tight tolerances, extremely clean, and provide time and cost savings.
-Bright, clean and beautiful parts are produced without the need for post-processing such as machining and there is virtually no limit on wall thickness when joining complex geometries or assemblies compared to welding processes.
+Our vacuum brazing operations offer a clean process that removes nasty oxides and prevents undesirable reactions that yield high-quality braze-joints.
+For these reasons, vacuum brazing is highly sought after by the semiconductor, medical, aerospace industries because it can hold tight tolerances, is a clean process, and provides time and cost savings.
+Bright, clean and beautiful parts are produced without the need for post-processing whereas machining steps are required after welding.
+Furthermore, there is virtually no limit on wall thickness when brazing complex geometries or assemblies compared to welding processes.

 Vacuum Brazing Applications

-The most common applications are leveraging the thermal flow capabilities of aluminum and the deoxidizing nature of the process to join thermal components that makeup heating and cooling heat exchangers, cold plates, micro-channel heat exchangers, plate heat exchangers, aircraft components, intricate assemblies, sensors, medical devices, structural components, and other thermal devices.
-We are ITAR registered and ISO 9001 certified, hence we understand and serve the requirements for the defense and aerospace industries with ease.
+The most common applications leverage the thermal flow capabilities of aluminum and the deoxidizing nature of the process to join components that makeup heating and cooling assemblies, micro-channel heat exchangers, aircraft components, sensors, medical devices, structural components, and other thermal products.
+We are ITAR registered and ISO 9001 certified, hence we understand and serve the requirements of our defense and aerospace customers with ease.

 |Parts and Equipment for Defense & Aerospace||Parts and Equipment for Medical|